SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 - evidence that america was involed?

 - america had already participated in a revolt against sukar in 1958
-- america congragulated suharto and themselves whenhe
+- america congragulated suharto and themselves when he smashed the commies